gastrodon/API-Docs/byte/logged-in.md

 - 200:1401 - Bad search
 Bad search

-Search string has invalid characters that cannot prefix a accountname
+Search string has invalid characters that cannot prefix an accountname

 ```JSON
 {